OctopusDeploy/docs/docs/support/get-a-database-backup-and-encrypt-the-master-key.md

 ---
-title: How to get a database backup and encrypt your master key
+title: How to Get a Database Backup and Encrypt Your Master Key
 description: Guides the user on producing a database backup binary file (.bak) and encrypt their master key to provide us with.
 position: 28
 ---